PepsiPistol/TicTacToe/README.md

 assignment for students of computer science at Reykjavík University.
 The repository contains an implementation of Tic-Tac-Toe, programmed in Java.

-Our game is hosted online: https://tic-cat-dog.herokuapp.com/
+Our game is hosted online at https://tic-cat-dog.herokuapp.com/

 The following documentations are available:
 * [Design report](https://tic-cat-dog.herokuapp.com/designreport)
 * [Administration manual](https://tic-cat-dog.herokuapp.com/administrationmanual)
 * [Developer manual](https://tic-cat-dog.herokuapp.com/developermanual)

 # Services
 We use a collection of services in our implementation:
 * Travis